Sunday, February 07, 2010

 Brad is beginning to get suspicious of my sporadic cleaver buying.
 I promise it's just for my creepy personal collection honey.. . . but how are we going to get them home?
 Let's sneak them in Munah' bag .. .

-We decided that we should take advantage of the Wats around Bangkok.
-They are beautiful and incredibly spiritual. . . .this one even promised good luck if you put money in each and every bowl; there were about 40 bowls.
+. . . .this one even promised good luck if you put money in each and every bowl; there were about 40 bowls.
 We better make sure we don't miss one!
 We "Watted" around for a few hours and truly felt that if the 100 degree heat didn't kill us the 100% percent humidity surely would.
 One thing is for certain. . . a cold beer or three always helps you deal with the heat. . .
 OK, it's time to party.
 Enough is enough.
 We have been in Bangkok for three days already and haven't had a proper night out. . .
 Bangkok style.
 And by "Bangkok style" I mean. . . well, you'll see.

 Every night filled with debachery should always start with the proverbial hearts on a stick, followed by a grilled leg of some sort, only to be washed away by an ambrosial and oh-so- satisfying Leo beer.
 As Brad and I have been here before and partied our arses off, we had a slight advantage over our poor and imperceptibly innocent friend Munah.
 Poor poor Munah. . . little did she know.
 He he he!!!